andrew henderson menu

 Second Passport

-She also recently gave up her US citizenship and left the United States for good in search of a freer life with fewer regulations.
+A few years back, she also gave up her US citizenship and left the United States for good in search of a freer life with fewer regulations.

 Specifically, with her involvement in cryptocurrency, she could see early on that the US policies and attitudes – no matter which party was in control – were becoming more restrictive and less conducive to the growth of this new disruptive fintech.